handsontable/handsontable/docs/content/guides/rows/row-height.md

   - row dimmensions
   - manual resize
 react:
-  metaTitle: Row height - React Data Grid | Handsontable
+  metaTitle: Row heights - React Data Grid | Handsontable
 searchCategory: Guides
 ---

-# Row height
+# Row heights

+Configure row heights, using an array or a function.
+Let your users manually change row heights using Handsontable's interface.

 [[toc]]

 ## Overview

-By default, the row height adjusts to the height of the content.
+By default, the height of a row adjusts to the height of the content.
 The minimum height is `23px`.
 The row height can be passed as a `constant`, an `array`, or a `function`.

 The content inside a cell gets wrapped if it doesn't fit the cell's size.